Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/newaxis.md

 `a[i, j]` will be `x[i] + y[j]`.
 Thus the resulting array will have shape `(3,
 2)`.
 So to make `x` (which is shape `(3,)`) and `y` (which is shape `(2,)`) broadcast to this, we need to make them `(3, 1)` and `(1, 2)`, respectively.
-This can easily be done with `np.newaxis`.
+This can easily be done with `np.newaxis`:

 ```py
 >>> x[:, np.newaxis].shape